nsccDanieltpenny/NursingPatientRecordsSimulationApp/NursingEducationalBackend/Update.md

 ### 5. Testing with Postman

 Due to differences in curl command syntax between Windows and Linux/Mac, it's recommended to use Postman for testing the APIs.
+Here are the basic steps:

+1. **Register a new user**:
+   - POST to `/api/Auth/register`
+   - Body: `{"email": "nurse@example.com", "password": "Nurse123!", "confirmPassword": "Nurse123!", "fullName": "Test Nurse", "studentNumber": "N12345"}`

+2. **Login**:
+   - POST to `/api/Auth/login`
+   - Body: `{"email": "nurse@example.com", "password": "Nurse123!"}`
+   - Save the returned token

+3. **Access protected endpoints**:
+   - Add an Authorization header: `Bearer [your_token]`
+   - Make requests to the nurse or admin endpoints

+4. **Retrieve patient assessment data**:
+   - For cognitive data only: GET to `/api/Patients/admin/patient/1/cognitive` (admin) or `/api/Patients/nurse/patient/1/cognitive` (nurse)
+   - For standardized assessments: GET to `/api/Patients/admin/patient/1/assessments` (admin) or `/api/Patients/nurse/patient/1/assessments` (nurse)
+   - Remember to include the Authorization header

+4. **Retrieve patient assessment data**:
+   - For cognitive data only: GET to `/api/Patients/admin/patient/1/cognitive` (admin) or `/api/Patients/nurse/patient/1/cognitive` (nurse)
+   - For standardized assessments: GET to `/api/Patients/admin/patient/1/assessments` (admin) or `/api/Patients/nurse/patient/1/assessments` (nurse)
+   - Remember to include the Authorization header

 ### 6. Important Notes